TheOtherRolesAU/TheOtherRoles/README.zh_tw.md

 |----------|:-------------:|
 | Tracker Spawn Chance | -
 | Tracker Update Intervall | Sets how often the position is being updated
-| Tracker Reset Target After Meeting | -
 -----------------------

-## Snitch
+## 密探
 ### **Team: Crewmates**
-When the Snitch finishes all the tasks, arrows will appear (only visible to the Snitch) that point to the Impostors (depending on the options also to members of team Jackal).
+When the Snitch finishes all the tasks, arrows will appear (only visible to the Snitch) that point to the Impostors.
-When the Snitch has one task left (configurable) the Snitch will be revealed to the Impostors (depending on the options also to members of team Jackal) with an arrow pointing to the Snitch.
+When the Snitch has one task left (configurable) the Snitch will be revealed to the Impostors, also with an arrow.

 ### Game Options
 | Name | Description
 |----------|:-------------:|
 | Snitch Spawn Chance | -
-| Task Count Where The Snitch Will Be Revealed | -
+| Task Count Where Impostors See Snitch | -
-| Include Team Jackal | -
-| Use Different Arrow Color For Team Jackal | -
 -----------------------

-## Jackal
+## 豺狼
 ### **Team: Jackal**
 The Jackal is part of an extra team, that tries to eliminate all the other players.\
 The Jackal has no tasks and can kill Impostors, Crewmates and Neutrals.\